mohameddhameem/WalkieTechieApp/README.md

   <li>Follow Other users</li>
   <li>Like and Comment other user Post</li>
 </ul>
-<br/>Will be updated to have below feature
+Will be updated to have below feature
 <br/>1.
 Docker
 <br/>2.
 CI/CD Pipeline
 <br/>3.
 MongoDB